-A classification which defines one and only one person in each housing unit as the head.
-Head of household implies that the person rents or owns (or is in the process of buying), the housing unit.
-The head of household must be at least 18, unless all members of the household are under 18, or the head is married to someone 18 or older.
+A classification that defines one and only one person in each housing unit as the head.
+Head of household implies that the person rents or owns (or is in the process of buying) the housing unit.
+The head of household must be at least age 18, unless all members of the household are under age 18 or the head is married to someone age 18 or older.

-A person who describes himself as Mexican American, Chicano, Mexican, Mexicano, Puerto Rican, Cuban, Central American, South American, or from some other Spanish culture or origin, regardless of race.
+A person who describes himself or herself as Mexican American, Chicano, Mexican, Mexicano, Puerto Rican, Cuban, Central American, South American, or from some other Spanish culture or origin, regardless of race.

 Killing of a human being by another human being.
 The ARD program gathers data on homicides that occur during an arrest process regardless of whether the homicide was attributed to law enforcement personnel or a civilian.
 Homicides by law enforcement personnel were included in the ARD collection because they resulted from a direct use of force by law enforcement officers.
 However, not all homicides by law enforcement personnel involve shooting deaths.
 Other types of homicides by law enforcement officers included deaths attributed to asphyxia during restraint, injuries sustained during an altercation, and the use of technologies such as, chemical sprays and conducted energy devices.

-A person or group of people meeting either of the following criteria: (1) people whose usual place of residence is the same housing unit, even if they are temporarily absent: (2) people staying in a housing unit who have no usual place of residence elsewhere.
+A person or group of people meeting either of the following criteria: (1) people whose usual place of residence is the same housing unit, even if they are temporarily absent, or (2) people staying in a housing unit who have no usual place of residence elsewhere.

 Immigration and Customs Enforcement (ICE) detainees

 ICE holds persons for immigration violations in federal, state, and locally operated prisons and jails, as well as in privately-operated facilities under exclusive contract and ICE-operated facilities.
 Persons serving time in a local jail or in state or federal prison for either a criminal or immigration offense may be turned over to ICE after completing their sentence.